"Problems cannot be solved at the same level of awareness that created them." – Albert Einstein

 And this:

-I have over a hundred of these of my house alone.
+I have over a hundred of these pictures of my house alone.
 An odd phenomenon is that the pictures look far better than the reality.
-The flash robs the rooms of that dark gloom, fading the mold on the walls, bringing colors through the mud.
+The flash robs the rooms of that dark gloom, fading the mold on the walls, and bringing colors through the mud.
 You can’t see the fish in the yard, or the mushrooms in the carpet.
 And the smell.

 I lasted three days.
 On the third solid day of salvaging, I announced that if it wasn’t an item of sentimental value, it wasn’t coming out of the house.
 Actually trying to clean and restore what we brought out took another backbreaking week, nonstop.
 Pictures also do not capture the mental anguish of making decision after decision of what to save and what to abandon.
-I still cling to my hope chest - in my family for three generations, passed from mother to daughter – in vain hope that somehow it could be refinished.
-Like so many other things we dragged out, eventually it will be taken to the curb and abandoned as refuse, ruined and sad.
+I still cling to my hope chest – in my family for three generations, passed from mother to daughter – in vain hope that somehow it could be refinished.
+Like so many other things we dragged out, eventually it will be taken to the curb and abandoned as refuse, ruined, and sad.
 Hope dies slowly.

 So my sympathies do lie with the people who just could not face returning to the inevitable.
 Who, in order to go on with their lives, to recover something looking like normal, chose to simply move forward and move on.
-Or, who were uninsured, underinsured, or given short shrift by their policies, were forced to choose between renovation and financial ruin, who didn’t have the broad backs and shoulders (and strong stomachs) of friends and family to help them pull their crumbling drywall and ruined treasures out of their homes.
+Or who were uninsured, underinsured, or given short shrift by their policies, were forced to choose between renovation and financial ruin, and didn’t have the broad backs and shoulders (and strong stomachs) of friends and family to help them pull their crumbling drywall and ruined treasures out of their homes.
 I may not condone their neglect, but I understand it.

 June 15th, 2006 at 3:44 pm